Problems solved

 The problem

-- Slow and resource intensive maintenance of the design system
+- Slow and resource intensive maintenance of the existing design system

 The solution